Roundabout Accidents in Oregon: Right-of-Way Rules, Common Mistakes, and How to Prove Fault

 At the scene (if safe), collect:

-These images transform a dispute from “he said, she said” into a map of who violated the lane assignment.
+These images transform a dispute from “he said, she said” into a map of who followed—or ignored—the roundabout’s lane assignments.
+For a deeper evidence list, see the crash photos people often forget to take in Oregon.

 B. Video Footage (The Strongest Evidence)